 Work by architect Kevin Roche in Columbus, Indiana

-Along with Harry Weese, Architect Kevin Roche has contributed many buildings to the legacy of the Columbus architecture story – view them all below.
+Along with Harry Weese, Architect Kevin Roche has contributed the most buildings to the legacy of the Columbus architecture story – view them all below.

-On one corner, at Fifth and Jackson Streets, Roche fans can view three Roche originals, as well as his contribution as design associate for the former Irwin Union Bank (see it on Google Streetview).
+On a single corner, at Fifth and Jackson Streets, Roche fans can view three Roche originals – Cummins Corporate Headquarters, his Post Office, and the addition to Irwin Union Bank and Trust, to which he was also the design associate to Eero Saarinen (see it on Google Streetview).

 “In the field of architecture, crowded with outsized egos and fractious rivalries, Kevin Roche is an anomaly.
 Over the course of a career spanning seven decades, this Irish architect has designed more than two hundred significant buildings, received the greatest accolades his profession accords, and is held in the highest regard by his peers – yet his name is little known to the general public.” – by Michael Gray, The Irish Echo newspaper